BuyCostumes.com

 BuyCostumes.com is a US-based costume retailer headquartered in New Berlin, Wisconsin.
-It is an e-commerce company that sells costumes and costume accessories for children, adults and pets.
+It is an e-commerce company that sells costumes and costume accessories for children, adults, and pets.
 The retailer also sells party supplies for year-round occasions and seasonal indoor/outdoor décor.
-It is part of a family of costume and party brands owned by a larger corporate entity, BuySeasons, Inc. that includes CostumeExpress.com and BirthdayExpress.com.
-BuySeasons, Inc. is a subsidiary of Rubie's Costume Company.
+It is part of a family of costume and party brands owned by a larger corporate entity, BuySeasons Inc. that includes CostumeExpress.com and BirthdayExpress.com.
+BuySeasons Inc. is a subsidiary of Rubie's Costume Company.

-BuyCostumes.com refers to itself as "The Online Leader in Halloween Costumes since 1999," offering more than 10 billion costume and accessory combinations.
+BuyCostumes.com refers to itself as "The Online Leader in Halloween Costumes since 1999", offering more than 10 billion costume and accessory combinations.

 History

 1999–2009

-BuyCostumes.com, and parent company “BuySeasons Inc.”, was founded in 1999 by Jalem Getz and business partner Jon Majdoch as an online retailer of costumes and seasonal items.
+BuyCostumes.com and its parent company “BuySeasons Inc.”, were founded in 1999 by Jalem Getz and business partner Jon Majdoch as an online retailer of costumes and seasonal items.
 Originally located in Waukesha, the firm moved its corporate headquarters and distribution center to New Berlin as it expanded, which is where it resides today.

-In August 2006 Liberty Media Corporation purchased BuySeasons Inc., at which point it became a wholly-owned subsidiary of Liberty Media.
+In August 2006 Liberty Media Corporation purchased BuySeasons Inc., at which point it became a wholly owned subsidiary of Liberty Media.
 In 2008, Liberty Media acquired Celebrate Express, parent of BirthdayExpress.com, and combined it with BuySeasons Inc.

 2010s

 In December 2010, Getz left the company, turning over control to Dan Haight, who became President & CEO.
-Getz would later file suit against BuySeasons Inc. in 2011, alleging that the company had failed to honour various compensation agreements.
+Getz would later file suit against BuySeasons Inc. in 2011, alleging that the company had failed to honor various compensation agreements.

 In October 2011, BuyCostumes.com earned a Guinness World Record for the most people dressed as video game characters.
 The company assembled 425 of its employees to attempt the record.
 Costumes used in the record attempt were pre-approved by Guinness World Records.

 Dev Mukherjee, former SVP and President of Sears Holdings’ Home Appliances for stores and online, became the CEO of BuySeasons Inc. in 2013.
 Mukherjee was replaced the following year by Leisure Arts CEO Rick Barton, marking the company's third CEO change in four years.

 In 2014, Liberty Interactive spun off BuySeasons Inc. and its stake in TripAdvisor into a new company, Liberty TripAdvisor Holdings.
 In 2017, Liberty TripAdvisor Holdings sold BuySeasons Inc. to costume manufacturer Rubie's Costume Company.
+In 2020, Rubie's filed for Chapter 11 bankruptcy protection, blaming the COVID-19 pandemic.